-The computers and other telecommunication devices transmit the data from one device to another in the form of signals and using a transmission media.
-The transmission media can be broadly categorised into two types guided and unguided.
+The computers and other electronic devices transmit the data from one to another device in the form of signals and using a transmission media.
+The transmission media can be fundamentally categorised into two types guided and unguided.

-Unguided media is a wireless communication which transports electromagnetic waves by making use of air as a medium and also in the vacuum, it can transmit data and without requiring a physical conductor.
-Guided media uses a physical medium to transmit signals such as wires.
+Unguided media is a wireless communication which carries electromagnetic waves by making use of air as a medium and also in the vacuum, it can transmit data and without requiring a physical conductor.
+Guided media need a physical medium to transmit signals such as wires.
 Guided media is classified in three ways twisted pair cable, coaxial cable and fibre-optic cable.
 The article explains you the difference between optical fibre and coaxial cable.

 Essentially, the optical fibre is a guided media which transmits the signals from one device to another in the form of light (optical form).
 Whereas coaxial cable transmits the signals in electrical form.

 |Basis for comparison||Optical Fibre||Coaxial Cable|

 |Basic||Transmission of the signal is in optical form (light form).||Transmission of the signal is in electrical form.|

 |Composition of the cable||Glass and plastics||Plastic, metal foil and metal wire (usually copper).|